-Here we have come with some tricks and techniques for studying maths that you can follow regardless of your level.
-You might end up developing more interest and love for this particular subject till reaching the end of this article.
+Here we have come up with some tricks and techniques for studying maths that you can follow regardless of your level.
+You might end up developing more interest and love for this particular subject after reading this full article.

 1. Master Your Basics and Concepts

-The most prominent reason that people struggle in maths is that their basics and fundamentals are not fully developed.
+The most prominent reason that people struggle in Maths is that their basics are not completely developed.
 Remember, do not ever try to memorise the processes involved in the solution of a Mathematical problem.
-This is will prove to be counter-productive.
+This will prove to be counter-productive.
 It is much better to focus on understanding the process and logic behind it.
-To get a good command over the subject, be clear with the key concepts.
+To get a good command of the subject, be clear with the key concepts.
 It will help you in the lifelong run.
 For example: Algebra and Geometry are the building blocks for the more advanced math later on.

 2. Self-Study is the Key

 This is another most efficient way of mastering Maths.
-Engaging yourself in self-study will help you understand the concepts the better and make you acquainted with the tough topics.
-Whenever you are stuck trying to solve part of a Maths problem and find it difficult to move on to the next stage then be affirmed to spend time trying to understand the process of solving that problem.
+Engaging yourself in self-study will help you understand the concepts better and make you acquainted with the tough topics.
+Whenever you are stuck while solving a question, be affirmed to spend time trying to understand the process of solving that question.
 Once you will grasp the understanding of the initial problem, it will become easier to progress to the remainder of the question.